Antonomasia3rd/stuff/diary/tech/rooting and stuff/debloat Samsung A34.md

 bootloop = zygote restarts several times, if you plug on your computer you can see it connects and disconnects until the battery is empty

+with no interactions = no connect / disconnect sound, meaning it was already stuck in starting zygote i guess

-boot stuck = depends on the condition
+boot stuck = depends on the condition, you can use ADB to restore it if you "always allow" it previously

 # FAQ

 * this setup cannot access SIM cards, please restore com.android.providers.telephony

 * this setup cannot access storage (Downloaded apps), please restore com.google.android.providers.media.module

 * this setup cannot access storage (Samsung apps), please restore com.samsung.android.providers.media